-EDLT 700 Leadership (3)
+EDD 700 Leadership Theory and Practice (3)

 This course examines classical and contemporary theories and styles of leadership and their application to a variety of professional and global settings.
-Students examine principal underpinnings of leadership such as one's values, philosophy of life, and belief about the nature of humankind.
+The role of vision, persuasion, mobilizing constituencies, and other dimensions of effective leadership are examined from a theoretical and practitioner perspective.
+Students conduct research on leadership theories and practices relevant to their particular academic and professional interests.